Mod-two cohomology rings of alternating groups: Generators, with respect to both products

 \begin{definition} Define the $\odot$-partition of a Hopf ring monomial in $H^*(B\si_{2n})$ to be the partition of $n$ by the widths (that is, component numbers divided by two) of the constituent cup monomials. \end{definition}

-While $\odot$-partitions give a direct sum decomposition of the cohomology of symmetric groups, we instead consider the filtration given by partition refinement, which is preserved by multiplication because of Hopf ring distributivity.
+While $\odot$-partitions of gathered representatives give a direct sum decomposition of the cohomology of symmetric groups, we instead consider the filtration given by partition refinement, which is preserved by cup multiplication because of Hopf ring distributivity.

 For symmetric groups, the subgroups $V_n$ perfectly detect decomposibility with respect to transfer product.
 We have seen that the $\gamma_{\ell, 2^k}$ restrict injectively to generators of the Dickson algebra, and now conversely we have the following.